Recently, the kind people of Ohme invited me to give a talk during ]Unframed[, a close up on ArtScience at Les Garages Numériques Festival 2019.

 But science, that culprit science, didn’t stop there.
 The sensible but cold mechanical/chemical static universe of the 19th century was further denied to us.
 Quantum mechanics ripped determinism from the very (sub)atomic fabric of our existence.
-Thankfully, our cats remain blissfully classical.
-But even here at our own scale, where at least the classical, deterministic picture still holds, we had to relinquish predictability to the gibbering jaws of chaos theory.
-(Gibbering might seem too graphic, but chaos theory is single-handedly responsible for al those garishly colored Mandelbrotian horrors inflicted upon the unfortunate non-colorblind.)
+But even here at our own scale, where the classical, deterministic picture still holds, we had to relinquish predictability to the gibbering jaws of chaos theory.
+(Gibbering might seem too graphic, but chaos theory is single-handedly responsible for al those garishly coloured Mandelbrotian horrors inflicted upon the unfortunate non-colourblind.)

-But surely, exotic mathematical systems might behave oddly and philosophers delight in academic discussions of principle, but that has no impact on the real world, has it?
+But surely, exotic mathematical systems might behave oddly, and philosophers delight in academic discussions of principle, but that has no impact on the real world, has it?

 A silent revolution of science

 With Darwin came a revolution of thought, suddenly the tree was no longer a hierarchy but a tracing of common ancestry, portraying relationships between animals.
-The theory suffered/suffers from many misconceptions, but worst of all, a major point is often overlooked: the fundamental concept of a static species is faulty.
-In fact one widely held argument against evolution was that species could not arise from other species.
+The transformation went deeper than that.
+The theory suffered/suffers much criticism, mostly born out of misconceptions.
+But worst of all, a significant point is often overlooked: the fundamental concept of a static species is faulty.
+In fact, one widely held argument against evolution was that species could not arise from other species.
 A child can not be another species than its parents, the very thought.
-Serious scientists tried to defend evolution by reconciling it with discrete species: the idea of macro-mutations, rabbit and hare springing from a common ancestor in an extremely unlikely freak event; or the inheritance of accidental traits picked up during life (a stretched out neck or a lost tail).
+Serious scientists tried to defend evolution by reconciling it with discrete species.
+Macro-mutations, rabbit and hare springing from a common ancestor in an improbable freak event; or the inheritance of accidental traits picked up during life (a stretched-out neck or a lost tail).

 A silent revolution of society

 Take our sorry, global economy.
-An artifical construct built on sensible rules, yet somehow it turned into an unstable beast, almost actively resisting interference, as unpredictable as the weather.
+An artificial construct built on sensible rules, yet somehow it turned into an unstable beast, almost actively resisting interference, as unpredictable as the weather.
 Or our precious democracy, likewise based on sensible, rational rules, but somehow incapable of giving us sustainable leadership — but very good in producing people whose only talent is to get elected.
 So what is turning our society into its strange current state: seemingly unstable but at the same time resistant to change.
 Where does the chaos come from?
 Surely time and scale are a factor in this.
-But that can’t be all there is to it — that sounds too much like another human story, ageing, the steady decline of everything -
+But that can’t be all there is to it — that sounds too much like another human story, ageing, the steady decline of everything.

-But all in all the news itself didn’t really affect the event.
+But all in all, the report itself didn’t really affect the event.
 But we have closed the feedback loops all through society.
-The mere reporting of events, and the reactions, and the reactions on the reactions,… are so fast and all-pervasive that more often than not the reported event is being changed.
-The ironic thing is that although the feared quantum randomness turned out not to affect our cat, we nonetheless managed to turn our classical reality into a quantum reality, the observation changing the thing observed.
-This kind of feedback can lead to stabilization but more often than not leads to chaotic behavior, in a mathematical sense.
+The mere reporting of events, and the reactions, and the reactions on the reactions,… are so fast and all-pervasive that more often than not, the reported incident is being changed.
+Although quantum randomness doesn’t affect us, we nonetheless managed to turn our reality into a quantum reality, the observation changing the thing observed.
+This kind of feedback can lead to stabilization but more often than not leads to chaotic behaviour, in a mathematical sense.
 We still know the rules, but we no longer control the system.